antazoey/patchday-ios/CONTRIBUTING.md

 # PatchDay CONTRIBUTING.md

-## Environment
+## IDE

-Recommended to use Xcode.
-AppCode may also work (and may have some desired tooling).
+I recommend to just use Xcode, but AppCode may also work and may have some desired Jetbrains tooling.

 ## Linter